 Starch Profile versus Grain Length

-Long grain rice features grains about four to five times as long as they are wide.
-Long grain rice is sometimes sold as brown rice.
-However, it is frequently milled or polished to remove the bran.
+L.G. rice features grains about four to five times as long as they are wide.
+It is sometimes sold as brown rice.
+However, frequently it is milled or polished to remove the bran.
 It is then sold as white rice.
-What is the long grain rice starch profile?
+What is the starch profile of this form of rice?
 The two most important starches are amylose and amylopectin.

-Rice that is long grain tends to maintain grain separateness.
+L.G. rice grains tend to maintain separateness.
 This is partly due to the primary variety of starch in the grain.
 The two most important starches are amylose and amylopectin.
-In long grain rice, amylose predominates.
+In L.G. rice grains, amylose predominates.
 Why does this make such a difference?

 Long Grain Rice Features Amylose

 Amylose starch consists of hundreds to thousands of linearly (end-to-end) connected D-glucose rings.
 The linear structure possesses a helical twist.
 The length and linearity of the amylose chain decreases its solubility in water and the penetrability of water into the rice grain.
-So long grain rice does not swell much.
+So it does not swell much.
 Also, gelation is lower than it would be if amylopectin were the predominant starch.